 Please note that this posting is not intended to convey that such a need currently exists.

-School/College Description The TCU Neeley School of Business is comprised of six academic departments including Accounting, Entrepreneurship and Innovation, Information Systems and Supply Chain Management, Management and Leadership, and Marketing.
-The TCU Neeley School of Business has an annual enrollment of 2,821 (2019-2020) undergraduate and graduate students, 215 employees and 24,595 alumni.
+The TCU Neeley School of Business is comprised of six academic departments including Accounting, Entrepreneurship and Innovation, Information Systems and Supply Chain Management, Management and Leadership, Marketing, and Finance.
+The TCU Neeley School of Business has an annual enrollment of 3,248 (2021-2022) undergraduate and graduate students, 215 employees and 24,595 alumni.
 The Neeley School is proud to be fully accredited by the Association to Advance Collegiate Schools of Business (AACSB International) for our undergraduate and graduate programs.
 In addition, our Accounting department is among an elite number (less than 200) accredited by AACSB.

 Fort Worth is known for its vast array of cultural, educational and entertainment opportunities.
 The city boasts three world class art museums—the Kimbell Art Museum, the Modern Art Museum of Fort Worth and the Amon Carter Museum of American Art.
 The Bass Performance Hall is one of the premier performance venues in the country.
 Concerts, film festivals and other events are held regularly at Sundance Square, Panther Island and Near Southside venues.

 To apply for a part-time position, attach a letter of application and a curriculum vita to the online application.
 Additional documents may be required by the department at a later time.

 Letters of application and resumes will be kept on file until May 31, 2024.

 As an AA/EEO employer, TCU recruits, hires, and promotes qualified persons in all job classifications without regard to age, race, color, religion, sex, sexual orientation, gender, gender identity, gender expression, national origin, ethnic origin, disability, genetic information, covered veteran status, or any other basis protected by law.